1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

 Prolonged sun exposure and frequent sunburns can also increase your risk of skin cancer.
 Sun worshippers are urged to avoid the sun between 10 a.m. and 4 p.m. (when the rays are most damaging) and use broad-spectrum sunscreens.
 And when you are on the beach or poolside, sit under an umbrella.

 The Atlantic hurricane season is a long one.
 It runs from June 1 to Nov.
-30 – fully half the year – peaking in August through October, according to the National Oceanic and Atmospheric Administration.
+30 – fully half the year – peaking in August through October, according to the National Oceanic and Atmospheric Administration (NOAA).

 Florida is in the crosshairs of many of those deadly and destructive Atlantic hurricanes.
-In October, Hurricane Michael, one of the most powerful storms to hit the U.S. in 50 years, killed at least 20 people and devastated towns in Florida's Panhandle.
-Hurricane Irma, which struck Florida in September 2017, caused $50 billion in losses, with most of the damage caused by wind.
-State lawmakers recently said they expect Michael’s losses will exceed those of Irma's.
+In 2018, Hurricane Michael, one of the most powerful storms to hit the U.S. in 50 years, killed at least 20 people and devastated towns in Florida's Panhandle.
+Total losses topped $25 billion, according to NOAA.
+Hurricane Irma, one of the costliest natural disasters in U.S. history, struck Florida in 2017 and caused $52 billion in losses.

 Retirees who move to Florida are often shocked to discover that deductibles for hurricane insurance often range from 2% to 5% of the policy coverage, rather than the fixed dollar amount, say $500, they were accustom to up north.
 And that’s if you can line up any insurance at all.